-Just Energy vs. TXU Energy: How Do They Compare?
+Just Energy vs. TXU Energy:

 If you’re looking for an electricity provider in Texas, then you’ve probably come across Just Energy and TXU Energy, two of the largest energy providers in the state.
 Both offer renewable energy plans, free electricity on nights or weekends, and other electricity plans to meet the needs of residential customers.